fbpx

 Estate care

-Enhance the visitor experience by ensuring the museum’s estate is well kept and attractive, and that particular concern is shown toward the following:
+Enhance the visitor experience by ensuring the museum’s estate is well kept and attractive, getting hands-on with tasks around the site.

 Livestock Care